HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Experiments

-\textbf{Evaluation dataset \& metrics.} We evaluate HVQ-CGIC on Kodak\cite{kodak_dataset} dataset.
-We also show the results on DIV2K\cite{agustsson2017ntire}, CLIC 2020\cite{toderici2020clic} test set and more details in supplementary material.
-We measure bitstream size through bits per pixel (bpp).
-Our evaluation metrics are comprehensive, including perceptual metrics LPIPS\cite{zhang2018unreasonable} and DISTS\cite{ding2020image}, no-reference perceptual metrics FID\cite{heusel2017gans}, NIQE\cite{mittal2012making} and KID\cite{binkowski2018demystifying}, IS\cite{barratt2018note}, and pixel-level distortion metrics PSNR.
-We provide multi-dimensional comparisons in the experimental section to demonstrate the effectiveness of our method.

-\textbf{Baseline methods.} We evaluate our method against recent state-of-the-art (SOTA) neural image compression (NIC) methods.
-In terms of generative compression methods: 1) HiFiC(NIPS'20)\cite{mentzer2020high} is an influential method using conditional GANs.
-2) CDC(NIPS'24)\cite{yang2023lossy} is a representative diffusion-based lossy compression method.
-Additionally, we compare with SOTA variable-rate and progressive methods: 3) SCR(NIPS'22)\cite{lee2022selective} proposes a 3D importance map adjusted by quality levels to determine the selected representation elements, thus achieving variable-rate NIC.
-4) CTC(CVPR'23)\cite{jeon2023context} features a bitstream that can be truncated at any point via progressive decoding to finely adjust bitrates.
-5) Control-GIC(ICLR'25)\cite{li2024once} has a relatively good traditional entropy coding strategy, so we use it as a complete benchmark for bpp comparison and RD baseline.
-6) We use two traditional codecs BPG\cite{bellard2018bpg} and VVC\cite{bross2021overview} for comparison, as well as 7) M\&S(Hyperprior)\cite{balle2018variational} as a reference for classical NIC methods.
+\textbf{Datasets and Metrics.} Model evaluation utilizes ImageNet-1K Val~\cite{russakovsky2015imagenet} and the standard Kodak~\cite{kodak_dataset} dataset for comprehensive benchmarking.
+Additional high-resolution results on DIV2K~\cite{agustsson2017ntire} and the CLIC 2020 professional set~\cite{toderici2020clic} are provided in Appendix~\ref{sec:supp_quantitative}.
+To comprehensively assess both objective fidelity and subjective realism, we measure bitstream size via bits per pixel (bpp) and employ a robust suite of metrics including LPIPS and DISTS for reference-based perceptual quality, along with FID, NIQE, and IS for no-reference generative realism, and PSNR for pixel-level distortion.